 Improv for Kids and Teens!

-In collaboration with children’s storytelling program Move Your Tale, ColdTowne Theater offers improv classes, camps and performances for youth.
+In collaboration with children’s performing arts program Move Your Tale, ColdTowne Theater offers improv classes, camps and performances for youth.
 All registration is information is located at www.moveyourtale.com.

 Improv builds confidence and communication skills while encouraging collaboration and creativity.
 As our program grows, we are able to expand the number and the type of classes we offer.
-At present, registration and class descriptions are still located at the Move Your Tale website: www.moveyourtale.com
+Spring registration coming soon!

-The first Sunday of every month, we turn the theater over to performers and audience members between 10 and 18.
-Each Teen Improv Night features an all teen improv troupe and a local adult improv troupe performing material appropriate for an 18 and under audience.
+Every Sunday at 5 PM we turn the theater over to performers and audience members under 18.
+Each Teen Improv Night features an all youth improv troupe and a local adult improv troupe performing material appropriate for every member of the family.
 Following these shows, audience members and performers are invited to join us onstage for an open improv jam.
 This is a great opportunity to see improv performed by peers, by experienced, trained improvisers, and then to give it a try yourself!
-5:00 to 7:00, the first Sunday of each month.
 Pay what you want.
 Parents are totally welcome!

 What’s the Story Steve?

 A fully improvised theatrical journey through tales of the audience’s making!
 This hilarious, high energy production invites audience members to help make the stories happen or to just sit back and enjoy the ride!
 A great, theatrical way to spend a Saturday morning.

 WTSS? is ColdTowne’s resident Improv for Youth Troupe and features a cast of experienced adult performers, including Steve the improvising poodle.
 Pay what you want.
 Appropriate for audiences of all ages, but often most enjoyed by those 3 to 12.